 Prebiotics: Your Gut's Best Friend

 Prebiotics are a type of dietary fibre that nourishes the beneficial bacteria in our gut, known as probiotics.
 These bacteria play a crucial role in maintaining gut health, which has far-reaching effects on our overall well-being.
-Some common sources of prebiotics include:
+And the number #1 source of prebiotics?
+Chicory root fibre (otherwise known as 'inulin').

-An easy, delicious (and breath-friendly!) way you can get 100% of your daily prebiotics is by drinking just one bottle of fibrewater - made with inulin and resistant starch.
+An easy, delicious (and breath-friendly!) way you can get 100% of your daily prebiotics is by drinking just one bottle of ió fibrewater - made with inulin and backed by two university studies and supported by two authorised health claims.

 Read more: